Gercoli/HTMLTags/readme.md

 // Add the child INSIDE of the parent:
 $parent->appendContent($child);

-// NOTE1: At this point, the class now added the content inside of the parent tag, and knows that a closing tag is needed.
+// NOTE1:   At this point, the child is now inserted inside of the parent tag, and since the parent
+//          tag now has content inside of it, it also knows that it will need a closing tag.
+//          Using appendContent() automatically sets "closure" (closing tag) to true.

+// NOTE2:   As of right now, the appendContent() method accepts strings and other HTMLTag objects.
-// NOTE2: you can add multiple pieces of content inside of a tag, or tags inside of tags inside of tags, etc..
+//          You can nest as many tags inside as you want, tags inside of tags inside of more tags
+//          etc.

-// Simply echoing a HTMLTag will evaluate all of its properties as well as all properties of it's inner content
+// Just using echo on the HTMLTag will force it to evaluate all of it's properties and present it
-// If a tag (or tags) exist inside of the parent tag, those tags are also evaluated when "_toString()" is executed. echo $parent;
+// as normal HTML.
+This is done on the spot and is not pre-compiled, meaning if you change a child
+// object at any time, the changes will immediately be reflected when you use echo next. echo $parent;

 // Resulting output: